 Whether and however you use your smartphone to keep yourself entertained during those boring waits, here are some stats to keep yourself in the know and give you some new ideas:

 - As you can see above, Netflix still reigns supreme, followed by Amazon Prime Video and Disney+.
-It should be noted that Amazon Prime Video subscribers might just be interested in other services from Amazon and not use the service, and Disney+ memberships often come in other promotions.
+Though it should be noted that Amazon Prime Video subscribers might just be interested in other services from Amazon and not use the service, and Disney+ memberships often come in other promotions.
 Usage data still is most important, and that data is unfortunately not fully available.

 Unexpected Growth and the Future

 - Both AR and VR apps are being developed regularly, and the market for these types of apps is growing.
-While they might be associated with gaming primarily at the moment, it is not hard to imagine a VR app that allows for house tours or viewing of special events as if you are there.
-Some will be mobile-focused, while others might require a bit more processing power, but what first comes somewhere else will eventually come to mobile.
+While they might be associated with gaming primarily at the moment, it is not hard to imagine a VR app that allows for house tours or viewing of special events as if you are really there.
+Some will be mobile-focused while others might require a bit more processing power, but what first comes somewhere else will eventually come to mobile.